 Devon Avery is an award-winning director from London, England, currently living in Los Angeles.

-Devon successfully pretended to be a geophysicist for more than ten years, before being exposed as a talented filmmaker in 2009.
+Avery successfully pretended to be a geophysicist for more than ten years, before being exposed as a talented filmmaker in 2009.

 His cover blown, he fled to Los Angeles and studied under some of the most eminent directors of modern cinema including Martin Scorsese on the set of Shutter Island, Christopher Nolan on the set of Inception, Clint Eastwood on the set of J. Edgar, and David Fincher on the set of Social Network.

 Not bad.
 So, did he learn anything?

 Unfortunately, all of those years around science exposed Avery to an excess of analytical thinking.
 This unintentionally crept in as he studied the varying approaches and styles of each director and every aspect of their movie-making process.

 Believing that the highest level of communication and trust between the director and actors is essential for delivering truth in performance, Avery decided to learn what he could about the art of acting.

 He worked with many great actors, including six months working alongside Forest Whittaker on the TV show Criminal Minds: Suspect Behavior, which helped Avery develop a greater understanding of the acting process and a more efficient method of director-actor communication.

 Avery believes story is key.
 Years spent editing video footage, both for himself and for others, has made him acutely aware of the need for efficient storytelling, and he believes that every beautifully framed shot should propel the story forward.